Bicycling in Wisconsin

 In Two Rivers, city streets (Washington Street across the west branch of the Twin River, 17th Street across the east branch) connect the Mariners Trail to the crushed-limestone Rawley Point trail, 6 miles to Point Beach State Forest and Rawley Point Lighthouse.

-Oak Leaf: This network of bike routes in Milwaukee includes 100 miles of off-road trail on eight branch lines.
+Oak Leaf: This network of bike routes in Milwaukee includes 135 miles of off-road trail on seven branch lines.

 The southern trailhead is north of Chippewa Falls at the junction of county roads O and S, 2 miles west of Lake Wissota State Park.